 Call the police if appropriate, such as after a car accident.
 If you slipped and fell in a store, inform the store manager.
 The police or the manager or another appropriate party will create an accident report.
-Make sure you request a copy of the report to use it as evidence later.
+Make sure you request a copy of the report to use as evidence later.

 Ask eyewitnesses for their contact information.
 This lets you contact them later to get their testimony of what happened and what caused the accident.
 Don’t wait too long to contact them, though, as their memory of what happened may start to fade with time.

 Get help from an attorney to collect this and any other appropriate evidence that could be useful for your case.
-Call 214-290-8001 to set up a consultation with attorney Julie Johnson from Law Office Of Julie Johnson if you’re in the Dallas area.
+Call 214-290-8001 to set up a consultation with attorney Julie Johnson from the Law Office Of Julie Johnson if you’re in the Dallas area.
 You may also use our online contact form to set up a consultation.